WriteRead024/GHCP-PythonTesting/conceptual-context.md

-The [realpython comments guide](https://realpython.com/python-comments-guide/) webpage had interesting and usefully-presented perspective on comments, but nothing like suggestions about intellisensible comment formatting in python.
+The [realpython comments guide](https://realpython.com/python-comments-guide/) webpage had interesting and usefully-presented perspective on comments, but nothing like suggestions about intellisensible comment formatting in python was immediately apparent.